chipguyhere/SimplDiagnosticSend/README.md

 # Python TCP-to-MQTT script

 A Python script is included for connecting the TCP Server and publishing all incoming updates to an MQTT server, simplifying further inspection and automation.
+The script runs as two separate threads, one each for talking to the MQTT and Crestron TCP services separately, queuing messages in the memory of the Python-running computer in the event of slowdowns, so that network delays on one side do not slow down the other.
+Because of this, using the script with a local-network Python instance but a cloud MQTT service is practical for remote diagnostics with no internet-related performance impact on the Crestron processor.

-This is optional -- you can fully use the Diagnostic Send symbols without this script.
+Using this Python script is optional -- you can fully use the Diagnostic Send symbols without this script.
 The Python script does not run on the Crestron processor -- it runs on your PC, Mac, or a dedicated device (like a Raspberry Pi).